vince21298/FredBoat/raw.md

 | ;;volume                   | Changes the volume.
 Values are 0-150 and 100 is the default.          | ;;voume 75                                  |

 ## Music Commands
 The music bot supports media from many sites and even supports playlists from sites like YouTube and Soundcloud.
-If using a playlist, please bear in mind that you cannot use a playlist with more than 20 entries.
-The bot will not be able to play songs blocked in the US (usually from copyright infringements on YouTube).
+The bot will not be able to play songs blocked in France (usually from copyright infringements on YouTube).

 ## Adding music to the playlist
 Adding music to the playlist is pretty simple.
 To start playing a song, simply use the ;;play command.
 Here are two examples: